-- A. The methods of related/supplemental training must be indicated below (check those that apply): - (X) Supervised field trips - (X) Sponsor approved training seminars (specify) i.e. Cosmoprof Trade Shows, Macy's Fashion Shows - (X) Sponsor approved online or distance learning courses (specify) Associated Skin Care Professionals Skin Pro education, MAC Pro Makeup Artistry. - () State Community/Technical college - () Private Technical/Vocational college

-() Sponsor Provided (lab/classroom) (X) Other (specify): Milady's, & Associated Skin Care Professionals В. 144 Minimum RSI hours per year defined per the following (see WAC 296-05-316(6)): () Twelve-month period from date of registration. () Defined twelve-month school year: (insert month) through (insert month).
-(X) Two-thousand hours of on the job training.
+• A. The methods of related/supplemental training must be indicated below (check those that apply): () Supervised field trips () Sponsor approved training seminars (specify) (X) Sponsor approved online or distance learning courses (specify) Lewis Clark State College, Lewiston, Idaho.
+(X) State Community/Technical college Lewis Clark State College, Lewiston, Idaho. () Private Technical/Vocational college () Sponsor Provided (lab/classroom) (X) Other (specify): Additional classes/courses as approved by the Committee.
+B. Minimum RSI hours per year defined per the following [see WAC 296-05-015(6)]: Industrial Maintenance Electrician requires 186 hours HVAC Service Technician requires 168 hours () Twelve-month period from date of registration.
+(X) Defined twelve-month school year: September through June. () Two-thousand hours of on the job training.

 If no selection is indicated above, the WSATC will define RSI hours per twelve-month period from date of registration.

-C. Additional Information: NONE
+C. Additional Information:

+- 1. Upon the registration as a student with Lewis and Clark State College each registered apprentice Industrial Maintenance Electrician will be provided a minimum of 186 hours of RSI per year, up to a total of 744 hours of RSI over the course of their apprenticeship. - 2.
+Upon the registration as a student with Lewis and Clark State College each registered apprentice HVAC Service Technician will be provided a minimum of 168 hours of RSI per year, up to a total of 672 hours of RSI over the course of their apprenticeship.